News and Commentary

 8 Tips to Help Women Improve Financial Literacy by Kathleen Marteney, CRPC

-For too long, women were socialized to believe that they were bad with money or that financial management was a role better left to their husbands.
+For too long, women were socialized to believe that they were terrible with money or that financial management was a role better left to their husbands.
 While women have come a long way, there remains a significant gender gap in financial literacy.

-Ninety percent of women will need to be self-reliant with financial decisions at some point in their lives, due to late-in-life marriage, divorce or widowhood.
+Ninety percent of women will need to be self-reliant with financial decisions at some point in their lives due to late-in-life marriage, divorce or widowhood.
 Rather than sitting on the sidelines, women of all ages should get in the game and start to take responsibility for their long-term financial success, now, before divorce or a spouse’s death results in financial surprise in the future.
+Here are some tips to help get started:

 1. Be actively engaged in pursuing knowledge and building financial self-confidence.